Updated on November 18th, 2021 by Bob Ciura

-Moreover, when a company is in its-high growth phase, it makes much more economic sense to reinvest the profits in the business than to return them to the shareholders.
+Moreover, when a company is still in its-high growth phase, it makes much more financial sense to reinvest the profits in the business, than to return cash to the shareholders.
 That’s why most high-growth stocks do not distribute a dividend.

 But as long as Twitter management continues to believe the best use of cash flow is reinvestment in growth, it is unlikely the company will pay a dividend, even if its fundamentals technically justify a dividend payout.

 Twitter has been growing its revenues at a fast pace and is doing its best to further improve its platform in order to attract more people and lead its current users to use the platform more often.